camunda-community-hub/zeebe-cherry-runtime/README.md

 Check the [Installation guide](doc/InstallationGuide/README.md) for more information.

-Check the [Administration guide.md](doc/AdministrationGuide/README.md) for an explanation of the functions available.
+Check the [Administration guide.md](doc/AdministrationGuide/README.md) for an explanation of the available functions.

 In a short overview, to enable a Cherry runtime in your cluster: